BadKaiPanda/Skin-Generator/README.md

 Skin-Generator
 ==============

-Generate 2D representations of Minecraft player skins
+Fetch the skin of any Minecraft player and convert it into a 2D image that's human-viewable (doesn't look like the skin file)

 Usage
 =====